Charged With Drug Possession In The Central Valley?

 Our attorneys have established reputations as strong litigators.
 Local prosecutors know, when you’ve got Bird & Van Dyke on your side, you are serious about defending your rights.

-From our offices in Stockton and Tracy, we fight drug possession charges for clients throughout the Central Valley, the Bay Area and Northern California.
+From our office in Stockton, we fight drug possession charges for clients throughout the Central Valley, the Bay Area and Northern California.

 Understanding Possession Charges